ehelander/modern-apis/frameworks/spring-boot-fundamentals/README.md

     - Aspects
   - `spring-boot-starter-thymeleaf`
 - Command line dependencies
-  - An entire application cna be written with Groovy scripts.
+  - An entire application can be written with Groovy scripts.
   - The CLI is often used for rapid prototyping.
 - Actuator
   - Allows you to see inside the running application.